Carmine00/ResearchTrack-Assignment-1/README.md

 Python Robotics Simulator
 ================================

-This is a simple, portable robot simulator developed by [Student Robotics](https://studentrobotics.org).
+Python application developed that at the University of Genoa in the academic year 2022/2023 during the Research Track I course, the aim of the project is to solve the concurrency problem for a mobile holonomic robot that matches boxes in a simulator developed by [Student Robotics](https://studentrobotics.org)

 Installing and running
 ----------------------